-Common tax mistakes leave $1 billion on the table
+Common tax mistake leaves $1 billion on the table each year

-The IRS recently announced it has $1 billion in unclaimed tax refunds.
-And that is just from 2013 for taxpayers who did not file a tax return.
+Each year, the IRS reports it has roughly $1 billion in unclaimed refunds just from people who didn’t file a return.
 That is an expensive mistake.
-Taxpayers may be able to claim refunds of income tax that was over-withheld or qualify for a refundable credit like the earned income credit.
-The good news is that taxpayers have until April 18 to file or amend a 2013 tax return to claim a refund.
+For 2015, unclaimed refunds reached almost $1.4 billion.
+Many people don’t realize that they may be able to claim refunds of income tax that was over-withheld or qualify for a refundable credit like the earned income tax credit.
+The good news is that taxpayers have until April 15 to file or amend a 2015 tax return to claim a refund.

-Other mistakes taxpayers should watch out for include using the wrong filing status, making clerical errors and overlooking important credits and deductions.
+Not filing is just one mistake, and filing a return doesn’t mean the taxpayer is in the clear.
+Other mistakes taxpayers should watch out for include using the wrong filing status, making clerical errors, overlooking important credits and missing deductions.

 One of the most common mistakes taxpayers make is selecting the wrong filing status.
 A taxpayer’s filing status can affect which credits and deductions they’re eligible for, the value of their standard deduction and their tax bracket.